mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 # Tips for hiring cartoonists

-Through the process of working with Loraine, there were many instances where I didn't know what the standard procedure was.
+There were many instances throughout this process where I didn't know what the standard procedure was.
 How many revisions could I ask for?
 Do I need to give attribution?
-Do we renegotiate rates if I asked for 10 cartoons but later wanted some of them to have multiple panels?

 After I published my article, I reached out to the four cartoonists I worked with to ask if they'd let me interview them for an article about the process of working with cartoonists.
-They all agreed.
+They all seemed intrigued by the unusual request and agreed to speak with me.

-Below, I've compiled tips for hiring and working with cartoonists based on those interviews and my experience as their client.
+Below, I've compiled tips for hiring and working with cartoonists based on those interviews and my experiences as a client.

 ## Background: Nobody wants to work for a bad client

-Every cartoonist I interviewed emphasized how unpleasant it is to work with a bad client.
-Bad clients make unreasonable demands and give bad ratings.
-Bad ratings make it hard for freelancers to win future jobs.
-Cartoonists screen their clients carefully during the interview process to avoid putting themselves at the mercy of a bad client.
+Every cartoonist I interviewed emphasized how unpleasant it is to work with clients who make unreasonable demands and threaten poor ratings.
+Low ratings make it hard for freelancers to win future jobs.
+Therefore, cartoonists screen their clients carefully during the interview process to avoid putting themselves at the mercy of a bad client.

-You want to show potential applicants that you're a *good* client.
+The cartoonists I interviewed all described similar qualities they look for when deciding whether to accept work.

 A good client:

-* Communicates with professionalism
+* Has a clear vision of what they want and can articulate it clearly
+  * Alternatively, recognizes the project as open-ended, and grants creative freedom to their cartoonist
 * Respects the freelancer's craft
-  * The client should understand that what they're doing is art, and therefore takes time and skill
+  * Understands that the work takes time and skill
-  * Is respectful even when rejecting work.
-If the artist is to take pride in their work, it's insulting to hear, "No, this is bad," instead of a more respectful, "I'd like it to be more X."
-* Either has a clear vision of what they want and can articulate it OR is willing to cede creative freedom to their cartoonist
+* Is respectful even when rejecting work
+  * Provides constructive criticism instead of simply bashing the piece

 ## 1. Start with a small job

 It's difficult to choose a cartoonist based solely on their portfolios and a brief interview.
-Instead of investing hours into lengthy interviews, hire for a small job.
+Instead of investing hours into rigorous screening, hire the cartoonist for a small job to get a sense of how you'll work together.

-Hiring this way also makes it economical to work with several cartoonists in parallel, as I did.
-I wasn't sure exactly what style I wanted, so this allowed me to see several different options realized fully.

 ## 2. Don't ask for free work

 Resist the temptation to ask freelancers to draw you a free, custom sample cartoon as part of the interview process.
 Like any profession, the people who are good don't simply give away their work.

-Good artists can be choosy about the opportunities they pursue.
-They'll simply decline jobs that require them to do free work up-front.
-Demands for free samples are a big red flag to applicants that you don't value their time.

 ## 3. Choose the right contract type for the job

-You can either pay freelancers by the hour or agree to a fixed cost per cartoon.

 * Hire on a **fixed-cost basis** if you have a clear vision of what you want.
 * Hire on an **hourly basis** if you don't quite know what you want and you'd like the artist to help you explore different ideas.

 ## 4. Write a clear, thorough job description

-Invest time into writing your job posting.
-Think carefully about your job to figure out what details are relevant to a potential cartoonist and anticipate what questions they might have.

-A well-written and comprehensive job posting shows freelancers that you're a professional and will treat the people who work with you in a capable, respectful way.

 If your listing is basically, "Looking for cartoonist who draws good," it sends the message that you view artists as interchangeable cogs that crank out work on demand.
-This will only attract low-quality cartoonists who are desperate for any work.
+This will attract only low-quality cartoonists, desperate for any work.

-Even if you don't know the style that you want, you probably can decide on the technical details of the artwork, such as:
+Even if you don't know the style that you want, you can specify the technical details of the artwork, such as:

 * Purpose
-  * Will it be appear in a blog article?
+  * Will it appear in a blog article?
 Is it your new website logo?
 * Image dimensions (in pixels)
 * Color or black and white
 * Usage rights